Continuity in right semitopological groups: Introduction

-In papers devoted to right topological compact groups, one also encounters results on strengthening continuity in such groups.
-If $G$ is a right topological compact group in which the multiplication $(g,h)\mapsto gh$ is continuous at the identity of $G$, then the operation of taking the inverse element $g\mapsto g^{-1}$ is continuous at the identity group $G$ \cite{ruppert1975}.
-Theorem \ref{tgmain1} (1) extends this theorem to Baire spaces from the wide class $\cD_d$ from the section \ref{sec-gmain}.
+Papers devoted to right topological compact groups contain also results on strengthening continuity in such groups.
+If $G$ is a right topological compact group in which the multiplication $(g,h)\mapsto gh$ is continuous at the identity of $G$, then the inversion map $g\mapsto g^{-1}$ is continuous at the identity group $G$ \cite{ruppert1975}.
+Theorem \ref{tgmain1} (1) extends this theorem to Baire spaces in the wide class $\cD_d$ defined in Section \ref{sec-gmain}.
 The class $\cD_d$ includes, for example, locally pseudo-compact spaces and Baire metric spaces.